RamSailopal/RamSailopal/README.md

 My journey with I.T. began in the late 1990's writing web pages in HTML and Javascript.
 Dreamweaver was around then but I always thought it was cheating to not code.

 I studied Economics at uni in order to "itch a scratch" I had for further knowledge in finance, but was soon back with I.T with my first job in the early 2000's.
-My first role was supporting medical healthcare systems written in a little known language called MUMPS.
+My first role was supporting medical healthcare systems written in a little known language called <a href="https://en.wikipedia.org/wiki/MUMPS">MUMPS</a>.
 Coming from a background coding in Visual Basic, this was a bit of a "culture shock".

 From here, I continued in various roles, covering most aspects of the classic system lifecycle.
 I've supported, developed, implemented, migrated and integrated systems.
 I've worked in positions covering software, systems and databases.